pera-link/Peralink_frontend_initial/README.md

 - Styling is implemented with Tailwind CSS for responsive design

-IF ABOVE DOESN'T WORK DUE VERSION MISMATCH THEN USE:
+IF ABOVE DOESN'T WORK DUE TO VERSION MISMATCH THEN USE:

 1. npm install --force
 2. npm run dev